sofialvarezb/activity3/README.md

 # activity3

-Next exercises with cycles combined with the rest Print all the multiples of 3 that are between 1 and 100.
+Next exercises with cycles combined with the rest

+1.Print all the multiples of 3 that are between1 and 100.

 2. Print the odd numbers between 0 and 100.
 3. Print the even numbers between 0 and 100.
 4. Write a Python program that prints the numbers 1 through 3 on the screen.